ZEDCWT/ZED.CWT.CrabSave/README.md

 Or.
 A user would be able to access to 1080P videos of bangumi when the user is signed in with a `Big Member` account (though I do not think someone would download bilibili version instead of a any other versions, which is much more stable.
 And the user would be able to use filters while searching.

 PS.
 The suffix of the download URLs control the speed when downloading.
-And the possible values would be `rate=4100`, `rate=1400`, `rate=1100`, `rate=49` or `dynamic=1`.
+And the possible values would be `rate=4100`, `rate=1400`, `rate=1100`, `rate=49`, `dynamic=1` or some others.
 The `rate=4100` would be the best with average speed of around 4 MB / s, but I only see these when downloading bangumi videos.
-The `rate=1400` and `rate=1100` would be the second best with average speed of around 1 MB / s, and I am not sure when it will appear.
+The `rate=1400`, `rate=1100` and some others with rate around 1000 would be the second best with average speed of around 1 MB / s.
+It seems to appear in the GMT+8 morning.
 The `dynamic=1` ~~would be the worst~~ is not so good but not that bad.
-It would transfer around 20.9 MB data as fast as possible and transfer the rest of data in a extreme slow rate in order to control the average speed to be around 200 KB / s.
-Although it is possible to speed up by pausing-restarting, it is very bothering.
+It would transfer around 20.9 MB data as fast as possible and transfer the rest of data in a extreme slow rate in order to control the average speed to be around 100 KB / s. ~~Although it is possible to speed up by pausing-restarting, it is very bothering.~~ It is handled by auto-restarting.
 The `rate=49` is only be seen while requesting by IP outside China.

 ### YouTube